NavInst/dataset/ros-bag-utils/README.md

 - **`topics`**: List the image topics you wish to extract from the bag.
 The script will create a separate folder for each topic.
 - **`out_folder`**: Define the directory where the output folders and images will be saved.
 Each topic will have its own subfolder.

-### `extract_image_topics_from_bag.ipynb`

-This notebook extracts image topics from a ROS bag and saves the images as files, making it particularly useful for visualizing or processing image data outside of ROS.

-To use this script, modify the following configuration in the notebook:

-- **`bag_file`**: Specify the path to the ROS bag file that contains the image topics you want to extract.
-- **`topics`**: List the image topics you wish to extract from the bag.
-The script will create a separate folder for each topic.
-- **`out_folder`**: Define the directory where the output folders and images will be saved.
-Each topic will have its own subfolder.

 For each topic, the script creates:

 1. **A Subfolder**: Named based on the topic.